 Mentees

 I enjoy working with students of all ages and make an effort to mentor the next generation each year.
-I have served as a mentor for eight students across four programs (DAGSI, LEGACY, SMART, Wright Scholar).
+I have served as a mentor for eleven students across four programs (DAGSI, LEGACY, SMART, Wright Scholar).

 Mentee Highlights